 All residence hall, suite and apartment students are required to show an SCSU ID upon entry into each residence life building.
 All guests must be registered and show a valid photo ID.
 This includes, but is not limited to, parents, faculty, staff, SCSU students not assigned to live in the building and guests.
-At all times guests must show upon request their guest pass and be in the presence of their host.
-Valid ID for registration includes only the SCSU student, staff or faculty ID card.
+At all times guests must be in the presence of their host.
+Valid ID for registration includes the university ID card or State/federal Issued photo identification card.
 All university staff and faculty must register with the front desk.

-Sunday - Thursday: Guests may be in the building between 8:30 a.m. and 2 a.m. and must be with the consent of all other students assigned to the room, suite or apartment.

-- Friday Saturday: Guests may be in the building between 8:30 a.m. and 3 a.m. and must be with the consent of all other students assigned to the room, suite or apartment. - Guests may only enter and exit through the main lobby and must register upon entry and upon exit from the building. - Guests waiting for their host may not leave the front lobby before being registered.
+- Sunday Thursday: Guests may be in the building between 8:30 a.m. and 2 a.m. and must be with the consent of all other students assigned to the room, suite or apartment. - Friday Saturday: Guests may be in the building between 8:30 a.m. and 2 a.m. and must be with the consent of all other students assigned to the room, suite or apartment. - Guests may only enter and exit through the main lobby and must register upon entry and upon exit from the building. - Guests waiting for their host may not leave the front lobby before being registered.
 Guests may not loiter in the main lobby for extended periods of time. - Only a student assigned to the building may register a maximum of two guests at a time.
 Additional guests (limited to family members only) may be approved only at the discretion of the hall director and must be requested 24 hours in advance. - Office of Residence Life staff reserves the right to request guests to leave the premises at any time.
-Guests who are disruptive to the community will be restricted from future access to the building or all residence halls, suites and apartments. - Guests with vehicles must register them with University Police Department.
+Guests who are disruptive to the community may be restricted from future access to the building or all residence halls, suites and apartments. - Guests with vehicles must register them with University Police Department.